garden-io/garden/docs/reference/glossary.md

 Each module has a [plugin](#plugin) type, and may define one or more [services](#service).

 Essentially, a project is organized into modules at the granularity of its *build* steps.
-A module's build step may depend on one or more other modules, as specified in its `garden.yml`, in which case those modules will be built first, and their build output made available to the requiring module's build step.
+A module's build step may depend on one or more other modules having already been built, as specified in its `garden.yml`, in which case those modules will be built first, and their build output made available to the requiring module's build step.

-#### Plugin
+#### Provider
 A [module's](#module) plugin type defines its behavior when it is built, deployed, run and tested.
-Currently, `container` is the only stable plugin type, but plugin types for serverless functions and for build-only use cases (such as NPM modules) are under development.
+Currently, `container` (for "standard" containerized services) and `openfaas` (for serverless functions) are the only stable plugin types.

 #### Project
 The top-level unit of organization in Garden.
 A project consists of one or more [modules](#module), along with a project-level [`garden.yml` configuration file](../guides/configuration.md#project-configuration).

 Garden CLI commands are run in the context of a project, and are aware of all its modules and services.

-Currently, Garden projects assume that all their modules are rooted in subdirectories of the same Git repository, with the project-level `garden.yml` located in the repository's top-level directory.
-In a future release, this mono-repo structure will be made optional.

 #### Provider
 An implementation of a [plugin type](#plugin) (e.g. `local-kubernetes` for the `container` plugin).